 Real Estate Services Act

-As of January 1, 2022, the Real Estate Services Act (RESA) and Real Estate Services Regulation (RESR) provide new regulation for Manitoba’s real estate industry.
-The RESA and RESR replace the Real Estate Brokers Act.
+As of January 1, 2022, the Real Estate Services Act (RESA) and Real Estate Services Regulation (RESR) provide new regulation for Manitoba’s real estate industry, replacing the Real Estate Brokers Act.

 1. All agents must have a signed service agreement with their clients when showing property and advising on real estate.

 2. Allows for e-signatures in signing real estate documents.

 What is a service agreement?